ssasy-auth/core/docs/security.md

 - Also, if the claimant has `ssasy` installed on multiple devices, they have to keep track of all the services that they have registered with on all of their devices (preferably without cloud storage which has its own set of security risks).

 ### option b - 'digital signature'

+> This was decided to be the best solution to this problem.
+Find out more about the conrete implementation [here](./architecture/auth-processes.md#user-authentication-process)

 The user creates a 'friendship bracelet' that is unique to the claimant and the service.
 The bracelet is verifiable by the claimant and it is stored with the user's public key during the registration phase.